ericxliu1990/ELEC424-Lab04_System_Clock/README.md

-ELEC424-Lab03_Blinky
+ELEC424-Lab04_System_clock
 ====================

-Lab to get Crazyflie LED to blink.
+Lab to use external clock to drive green LED.